What is Reflexology and how

 All reflexologists are aware of the difficulties in treating disabled clients, especially those in wheelchairs.

-Lynne Booth has held a weekly clinic, at the St Monica Trust, Bristol, for older clients since the early 1990s, and often it was impossible to work the reflexes on the soles of the feet so, out of necessity, she began to work the top or dorsum of the feet as they rested on wheelchair foot supports, noticing some wheelchair-bound clients reported that they they felt generally more relaxed and some reported other general health improvements on an individual basis.
+Since the early 1990’s Lynne Booth has held a weekly reflexology clinic at the St Monica Trust, Bristol which is a large sheltered housing and nursing home complex for older clients.
+She found it was often it was impossible to work the reflexes on the soles of the feet so, out of necessity, she began to work the top or dorsum of the feet as they rested on wheelchair foot supports .
+She began to notice some wheelchair-bound clients reported that they they felt generally more relaxed and some commented on other general health improvements on an individual basis.

 The concept of VRT was formally introduced globally by Lynne Booth following this client incident: